 - If someone does ask you to cover up – do so without protest

 Just because you see someone else wearings something skimpier than you doesn’t make it OK!

-Local dress in Dubai
+Understanding Local Dress in Dubai

 For men in Dubai this is: